City prepares for Newport County AFC's FA Cup clash against Spurs

 Raffle tickets are £1 and are now available from the coffee house, which will not be showing the game.
 The raffle will be drawn on Saturday.

-Mon Usk Deli, also in Millennium Walk, will be offering free pintxos and tapas with every beer, cider or wine to ticket holders up to two hours after the match.
+Mon Usk Deli, also in Millennium Walk, will be offering free pintxos and tapas with every beer, cider or wine to ticket holders between 8pm and 10pm

 Kevin Ward, the manager of the Newport Now Business Improvement District, said: “The BID represents more than 400 city centre businesses and many of them will benefit from the increased footfall on Saturday, particularly pubs, cafes, coffee shops, restaurants and convenience stores.